At the heart of the SkillTree platform is the SkillTree dashboard - a web-based user interface. The SkillTree Dashboard provides these main functions:

 # Building Training Profile

-When integrating gamification training into your application, you will first need to build a training profile.
-The first step is to create a brand-new project.
+Whether you are using SkillTree in a Learning Management System (LMS) fashion or integrating gamification training directly into a web application, you will first need to build a training profile.
+The initial step is to create a brand-new project.
 Projects are composed of Subjects which are made of Skills, and a single skill defines a training unit within the gamification framework.